 Cat Hairball Remedies

-Although it is difficult to prevent hairballs in cats, there are some steps that you can take to reduce the frequency of hairballs.
+Here are simple steps that you can take to reduce the frequency of hairballs.
 They include:

 Use a Hairball Laxative